dji-sdk/Mobile-SDK-Doc/source/cn/introduction/component-guide-missions.md

 - Trace Mode

-  Aircraft follows behind or in front of the subject, or circle it as it moves.
-It's supported by the Mavic Pro and Phantom 4.
-Additionally, Mavic Pro also support Gesture Mode and set Circular Speed when in Trace Mode.
-During the Gesture Mode, the Mavic’s Vision System can recognize your gestures.
-Raise your arms or wave to it and the Mavic will follow you or take selfies for you.
+  Supported by the Phantom 4 and Mavic Pro, the aircraft follows behind or in front of the subject keeping a constant distance.
+Mavic Pro also supports Gesture Mode and the ability to circle the subject.
+Gesture mode allows the subject to confirm tracking as well as take pictures using gestures.

 - Profile Mode

-  Aircraft moves in parallel with the subject in the frame instead of behind.
+  Aircraft moves in parallel with the subject instead of behind.
 It's only supported by the Mavic Pro.

 - Spotlight Mode